arahina/nprobe-udm/README.md

 # nProbe-udm

-Onboard the M.V Arahina we have a large range of network equipment including Ubiqiti UDM-Pro, Edgerouter-4 and Switches and we use Ntopng to perform netflow monitoring in addition to the DPI tools in the UDM-Pro Unifi software.
+Onboard the M.V Arahina we have a large range of network equipment including Ubiquiti UDM-Pro, Edgerouter-4 and Switches and we use Ntopng to perform netflow monitoring to support the DPI tools built into the UDM-Pro Unifi software.

-This project builds a container with a running Ntop nProbe on the Ubiquti UDM-Pro as I found the performance overhead of runnign Ntopng on the UDM itself to much and so Ntopng is run on a seperate RPI4B server running RPiOS.
+This project builds a podman container with a running Ntop nProbe on the Ubiquti UDM-Pro as I found the performance overhead of runnign Ntopng on the UDM itself to much and so Ntopng is run on a seperate RPI4B server running RPiOS.

 # Installation
 The UDM Pro doesn't have git installed so in the github releases folder there is a compressed archive file to use ```nprobe-udm-1.0.tar.gz```